 Benn leads sizzling Stars to blowout of Canucks

-Radek Faksa picked up the secondary assist to extend his point streak to a career-high seven games.
+Radek Faksa picked up an assist to extend his point streak to a career-high seven games.
 Benn doubled the advantage on the power play midway into the second period after cleaning up a rebound following Heiskanen's shot from the point.
 The goal was Benn's fourth of the season.

 Horvat converted a breakaway for his seventh tally at 11:24 of the second period before defenseman Taylor Fedun restored the Stars' two-goal advantage just over two minutes later after depositing his own rebound past Markstrom.
 The goal was Fedun's first of the season.
 Heiskanen scored from deep in the right circle at 2:44 of the third period for a 4-1 edge.
 Dowling cleaned up a rebound from his knees 42 seconds later, and Perry converted a breakaway at 8:29 to seal the win.